High winds keep Mikaela Shiffrin waiting for her first chance at gold

 The men's alpine combined downhill training run, scheduled for Monday, was also canceled, while the men's super-G has been rescheduled for Friday to make way for the men's downhill.

-On Sunday the women's slopestyle qualification event, held at Phoenix Park, was also called off because of high winds and the final, which was set for Monday, has also been postponed.
+On Sunday the women's slopestyle qualification event, held at Phoenix Park, was also called off because of high winds and the Monday's final was delayed for over an hour before being won by defending champion Jamie Anderson.

+With strong crosswinds, only five of the 25 riders completed their first run properly and all fell on at least one run.

+"I had a lot of pressure and I'm just so proud of myself.
+It was really tough conditions today and a lot of people were struggling," said Anderson.